dayanacavalcante/Obesity-Estimate/README.md

 There is a positive correlation between the predictive variable "Weight" and the predicted variable "Body Mass Index":
 ![](/Charts/LinearRegressionModel.png)

-The quality of the model was assessed using the "R²" and the "p-value":
+The quality of the model was assessed using the "_R-squared_" and the "_p-value_":
 ```
                         OLS Regression Results
 ==============================================================================